MitchellVerhelle/0DEXRESEARCH/README.md

 ### Instructions

 - **To run, enter `python main.py` in the root directory.
 Then wait for the program to run.
 As you see the graphs, click 'x' to see the next graph until the program finishes running.
-Save each graph as desired.**
+Save each graph at the bottom if you'd like.**
 - **Modify parameters in main.py.**
-- **Current parameters:** (as listed above)
-- **If it gives an error, try removing the threads or setting the thread-count manually to 2 in main.py.
-If errors persist, ensure your Python environment is up to date.